enemonsieur/offis_repo/PROJECTS/OFFIS/220628_1_Stress_Questionnaire.md

 -  HSE Indicator Tool (HSE, 2004).
 - The DSSQ:  the longer version of SSSQ
 - the MIST: Measure stress by increasing mental workload [[@alsuraykhHowStressMental2019]]

+- The Percieve Stress Scale: Overall, the PSS is an easy-to-use questionnaire with established acceptable psychometric properties.
+However, future studies should evaluate these psychometric properties in greater depth, and validate the scale using diverse populations

 ## Additional Notes (Don't have to read)